Saint Louis Art Museum: History

-The building at 19th and Lucas Place fell into disrepair, and was eventually demolished in 1919.

-During the 1950s, the museum added an extension to include an auditorium for films, concerts and lectures.
+During the 1950s, the museum added an extension to include an auditorium for films, concerts, and lectures.
+Director Charles Guggenheim's An American Museum (1959) debuted in the new auditorium space as a 50th anniversary event.

 In 1971, efforts to secure the museum's financial future led voters in St. Louis City and County to approve the creation of the Metropolitan Zoological Park and Museum District (ZMD).
 This expanded the tax base for the 1908 tax to include St. Louis County.
 In 1972, the museum was again renamed, to the Saint Louis Art Museum.

 Today, the museum is supported financially by the tax, donations from individuals and public associations, sales in the Museum Shop, and foundation support.

 Expansion

 Plans to expand the museum, which existed in the 1995 Forest Park Master Plan and the museum's 2000 Strategic Plan, began in earnest in 2005, when the museum board selected the British architect Sir David Chipperfield to design the expansion; Michel Desvigne was selected as landscape architect.
 The St. Louis-based firm, Hellmuth, Obata, and Kassabaum (HOK) was the architect of record to work with the construction team.

 On November 5, 2007, museum officials released the design plans to the public and hosted public conversations about those plans.
 A model of the new building was displayed in the museum's Sculpture Hall throughout the construction project.
 In 2008, citing the declining state of the economy, the museum announced that it would delay the start of the expansion, whose cost was then estimated at $125 million.

 Construction began in 2009; the museum remained open.
 The expansion added more than 224000 sqft of gallery space, including an underground garage, within the lease lines of the property.
 Money for the project was raised through private gifts to the capital campaign from individuals, foundations and corporations, and from proceeds from the sale of tax-exempt bonds.
 The fundraising campaigned covered the $130-million cost of construction and a $31.2 million increase to the museum's endowment to support incremental costs of operating the larger facility.
 The expanded facility opened in the summer of 2013.